arianXdev/Test-Truffle-Project/README.md

-# Test-Truffle-Project
+# Test Truffle Project
-This is a test project using Truffle + React
+This is a test project using Truffle + React!